leishunbo/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git branch dev
-Greating a new branch is quick AND simple
+Greating a new branch is quick & simple